finos/legend-engine/docs/queries/queries.md

 ### Explanation
 * `from` provides the mapping which in turn identifies the store (`my::Db`)
 * `from` also provides the runtime which further associates `my::Db` with a connection
-* the connection determines the database type
+* the connection determines the databaseType type
-* `filter` is pushed down to the store (made part of SQL) since the database supports it
+* `filter` is pushed down to the store (made part of SQL) since the databaseType supports it
 * `project` changes the type to TDS.
 The expression in it widens the classes required (and hence mappings involved) to include Firm.
 * This allows construction of the appropriate SQL and thus creation of the execution plan shown